justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ### Defensive strategies
 We could potentially abuse the page loading time by crafting a very long payload.
 To prevent that, each page could maximally consist of 1500 characters.

-Another implemented protection was blocking *meta redirect* that was supposed to block redirects to another pages.
+Another implemented protection was blocking *meta redirect* that was supposed to block redirects to other pages.
 We crafted an unintentional bypass to that with `<meta http-equiv="refres&#x68;" content="1;https://example.org">` but we didn't find it useful in the final solution.
 The only advantage it gave us was discovering HTTP headers: `Referer: http://localhost/page/xxx` and `User-Agent`, indicating `Headless Chrome 80` browser from which the admin visited.

-The third protection was reCAPTCHA that was painful because we quickly ran out of available attempts.
+The third protection was a painful reCAPTCHA where we quickly ran out of available attempts.
 This was meant to prevent the application from being DDoS'ed through submissions.

 ### Front end

-It was the Vue.js application that mostly relies on the client-side.
-Although there was nothing specific in the source code it guided us with which direction we should take.
+The front-end was [Vue.js](https://vuejs.org/) application that mostly relies on the client-side code.
+Although there was nothing specific in the source code it guided us to which direction we should take.

-For instance, the snippet below hinted us that probably upon sending a link to the admin, it first runs checks on it before displaying the page.
-That is because of different types of token in the parameters, probably for bypassing the reCAPTCHA verification.
+For instance, the snippet below hinted us that upon sending a link to the admin, it runs checks on it before displaying the page.
+That is because of two different types of a token in the parameters, probably for bypassing the reCAPTCHA verification.

 ```js
     // we assume it was for admin